Victorian-Era Residence Halls

 371 Main Street / 396 Main Street / Adirondack Hall / Bader Hall / Bankus Hall / Carriage House / Cushing Hall / Hill Hall / Jensen Hall / Lyman Hall / McDonald Hall / North House / Pearl Hall / Rowell Hall / Sanders Hall / Schillhammer Hall / South House / Summit Hall / Whiting Hall

-This building was recently acquired by the college in 2012.
-A Victorian mansion much like many of our other buildings on campus, many of the rooms at 371 Main Street feature bay windows allowing an abundance of natural light to radiate the newly refurbished living spaces.
+This building was acquired by the college in 2012.
+A Victorian mansion much like our other buildings on campus, many of the rooms at 371 Main Street feature bay windows allowing an abundance of natural light to radiate the newly refurbished living spaces.
 Additionally, 371 Main Street features a huge common area with a pool/ping-pong table and wall-mounted television.

 A Brief History